hyperledger/identus-docs/documentation/docs/atala-prism/prism-node.md

 - Clients can query any PRISM Node and obtain a DID's historical change log information.
 - DID resolvers can take the output of PRISM Nodes and construct the current DID document associated with a DID.
 - An additional consideration is that operations can be posted on-chain in blocks, helping on the scalability side and general reduction of fees.
--
-In short, users can create, update and deactivate DIDs by posting respective actions on-chain.
-The operation of creating a DID can optionally not be published on-chain.
-Based on the operations posted on-chain, nodes can construct the DID Documents associated with a given DID.

 Additionally, the node provides an interface to track the status of operations submitted to a PRISM Node.